vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 * **Dynamically Provision Cache:** If this box is checked, the accelerator will generate configuration that enables dynamically provisioning of the external caching option.
 Dynamic provisioning will use the `ClusterInstanceClass` defined in the next option.
 * **Cache Cluster Instance Class:** If dynamic provisioning of the cache is selected, this is the name of the `ClusterInstanceClass` used to provision the cache.
 The default `ClusterInstanceClass` name provisions a Redis instance that uses a Bitnami configuration.
 You can change the default name to use any other defined `ClusterInstanceClass` that uses dynamic provisioning.
 * **Cache Instance Name:** The name of the caching resource that the micro-services will connect to (in not using the In Memory option).
 This name will be propagated to the `workload.yaml` files in the resource claim section to indicate the names of the caching system that micro-services should connect to.
-* **Enable Cloud Events:** If this box is checked, the accelerator will generate a configuration yaml file in the `config/app-operator` directory that contains the resource definitions for the Knative eventing resources.
-These include the RabbitMQ source as well as the broker and trigger configurations for routing events to downstream services.
-This will also configure applicable services to remove the Spring Cloud Stream binding libraries from the build process.  **Note:** This option does not currenlty work with the dynamic message broker provisioning option.
-* **Use RabbitMQ Knative Eventing Broker:** If this box is checked, the Knative broker will use a RabbitMQ broker implementation.
 * **Enable Security:** If this box is checked, the accelerator will configure the applications to use a `secure` profile that will require the UI application to authenticate users and for micro-services to require valid oAuth tokens with each request.
 The accelerator will also generate a file named `appSSOInstance.yaml` in the `config/service-operator` directory that contains the configuration to create an AppSSO authorization server.
 It will also generate a file named `clientRegistrationResourceClaim.yaml` in the `config/app-operator` directory that contains configuration for creating a ClientRegistration resource as well as the resource claims that the micro-services can use to create service bindings to AppSSO instance (via the ClientRegistration).
 * **AppSSO Instance Name:**  If security is enabled, the name of the AppSSO resource that the micro-services will connect to.
 This name will also be propagated to the `workload.yaml` files in the resource claim section to indicate the names of the AppSOO resource that micro-services should connect to.
 Lastly, this name will be used as the hostname part of the AppSSO URL.
 * **Create Default Dev Account:**  If this box is checked, a default development account will be created that can be used to authenticate with the AppSSO service.